skypilot-org/skypilot/docs/source/examples/docker-containers.rst

   run: |
     docker run --gpus all --shm-size 1g -v ~/data:/data ghcr.io/huggingface/text-generation-inference --model-id lmsys/vicuna-13b-v1.5

+    # The above command is blocking, so any commands after it are uncommon and
+    # will NOT be run inside the container.

 Using Docker Containers as Runtime Environment
 ----------------------------------------------

-When a container is used as the runtime environment, all the SkyPilot task is executed inside the container.
+When a container is used as the runtime environment, everything happens inside the container:

+- The SkyPilot runtime is automatically installed and launched inside the container;
-This means all :code:`setup` and :code:`run` commands in the YAML file will be executed in the container, and any files created by the task will be stored inside the container.
-The Docker container functions as an image ID within the virtual machines provided by cloud service providers.
+- :code:`setup` and :code:`run` commands are executed in the container;
+- Any files created by the task will be stored inside the container.

-Any GPUs assigned to the task will be automatically mapped to your Docker container and all future tasks on the cluster will also execute in the container.

-Example Usage: Running a fresh Ubuntu 20.04 container as development environment

 To use a Docker image as your runtime environment, set the :code:`image_id` field in the :code:`resources` section of your task YAML file to :code:`docker:<image_id>`.
 For example, to use the :code:`ubuntu:20.04` image from Docker Hub: